miguelo93/computational-approaches-brain/index.md

 4. What are the current challenges in computational approaches to understand the mind, and what could bring progress?

 The event is organized within the "Sensation and Perception to Awareness: Leverhulme Doctoral Scholarship Programme" at the Univeristy of Sussex (find more info [here](#organizers)), and will comprise a set of talks followed by a panel discussion (see [schedule](#schedule)).

+If you have any question regarding the symposium, please feel free to write us at : [computational.mind@proton.me](mailto:computational.mind@proton.me)
 ## <span style="color:#2C1320">Schedule</span>

 <table class="tablelines">